 What should you do in such a situation?
 Many people might advise you against applying for the job.
 But you can become a good candidate even when you are not qualified for the job.

 How can you do that?
 We will talk about that and much more in this article.
-The way you write your cover letter or resume is also important.
-Your preparation also comes into play.
+The way you write your CV (or resume) and cover letter is also important, and your preparation also comes into play.
 A lot of factors will combine to increase your chances.

 We will talk about those factors in this article.
 But before that, let’s understand what underqualified is.